KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 >The content in this section is adapted from the [DFG Guidelines on the Handling of Research Data](https://www.dfg.de/download/pdf/foerderung/grundlagen_dfg_foerderung/forschungsdaten/guidelines_research_data.pdf).

 "Research data is an **essential foundation for scientific work**.
 The diversity of this data reflects the wide range of different scientific disciplines, research interests and research methods.
 Research data **might include measurement data, laboratory values, audiovisual information, texts, survey data, objects from collections, or samples that were created, developed or evaluated during scientific work**.
-Methodical forms of testing such as **questionnaires, software and simulations** may also produce important results for scientific research and should therefore also be categorised as research data."
+Methodical forms of testing such as **questionnaires, software and simulations** may also produce important results for scientific research and should therefore also be categorised as research data."[^1]

 ![Research Data Life Cycle|150](attachments/FDM-Zyklus_CC.png)
 > [Research data cycle](https://www.rdm.kit.edu/english/researchdata_cycle.php) by [RDM@KIT](https://www.rdm.kit.edu/english/index.php) licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)